yogeswarreddy939/Pixelated-image-detection-and-correction/README.md

 The above code checks if the mean difference  exceeds the threshold, if it is more than threshold then it is a pixelated image and it gets corrected.If less than threshold then it is detected as a non pixelated image

-****ilateral filter is applied to the input image.
+Bilateral filter is applied to the input image.
 This filter smooths the image while preserving edges, using parameters like:d,sigmaColor, sigmaSpace